Abedus: Behavior

 Members of this genus generally do not fly, and at least some species, including A. herberti, have a greatly reduced flight apparatus and are completely flightless.
 Despite being essentially aquatic Abedus may travel some distance overland and have been known to abandon streams after heavy rainfalls, allowing them to avoid being swept along in flash floods.

 Breeding

 Giant water bugs exhibit male parental care.
 In Abedus and other species in the subfamily Belostomatinae (but not subfamily Lethocerinae), the female glues the eggs onto the male's back and the male tends them until the eggs hatch.
 The eggs are initially yellow-white but gradually change to gray-brown.
-They can be quite large compared to the size of the adult; in the up to 4 cm A. herberti of highland streams in Arizona and northwestern Mexico each egg can measure as much as 6 × 2 mm when fully developed.
+They can be quite large compared to the size of the adult; in the up to 4 cm A. herberti of streams in southwestern United States and northwestern Mexico each egg can measure as much as 6 × 2 mm when fully developed.
 After hatching, the nymphs go through five instar stages before adulthood.

 Because of the unusual breeding behavior, especially A. herberti is often displayed in zoos, sometimes together with the sunburst diving beetle.
 These two species also occur together in the wild.